-The health benefits of maca root include relief from problems related to menstruation and menopause, while also balancing hormones and boosting fertility in women.
+The health benefits of maca root include relief from problems related to menstruation and menopause, while it also aids in balancing hormones and boosting fertility in women.
 It helps in increasing energy levels, improving sexual health, and boosting bone health.
-It helps in building stamina, maintaining a healthy immune system, and improving healthy skin.
-It has antidepressant properties and under stressful conditions, it also promotes homeostasis (balance within the body).
+It also helps in building stamina, maintaining a healthy immune system, and improving healthy skin.
+It has antidepressant properties and under stressful conditions, it also promotes homeostasis (balance within the body) as well.

-Maca is an unassuming plant, and the most beneficial part of the plant is actually the fleshy hypocotyl, classifying it as a “root vegetable”.
+The most beneficial part of the maca plant is the fleshy hypocotyl, classifying it as a “root vegetable”.
 The organic composition of maca is what makes it such a valuable and beneficial plant that continues to grow in popularity around the world.

 Health Benefits of Maca Root

 Although the exact effects of maca have not been fully discovered, there are some health benefits that are agreed upon for the inclusion of maca in a person’s diet.

 It is perhaps best known for its benefits to a person’s sexual libido.
 By consuming some forms of maca root, sexual stamina and drive are increased in both men and women leading some people to begin calling maca “Nature’s Viagra”.
 Sexual libido is partially controlled by serotonin levels in the body, and by working against the chemical factors that inhibit sexual dysfunction, it can improve energy levels and the natural excitement for sexual activity.